 The program is designed to reach artists at all points of their career -- whether emerging or established.
 Artists from underserved communities, including (but not limited to) rural communities and communities of color, are especially encouraged to apply.

-Artistic disciplines supported: Literature (creative non-fiction, fiction, play writing and poetry); Dance (including choreography); Music composition and music performance; Theatre and Performance Art; Visual Arts (crafts, drawing, painting, photography, printmaking, sculpture, mixed media and new media); Design Arts; and Media Arts.
+Artistic disciplines supported: Literature (creative non-fiction, fiction, play writing and poetry); Dance (including choreography); Music (composition and performance); Theatre and Performance Art; Visual Arts (crafts, drawing, painting, photography, printmaking, sculpture, mixed media and new media); Design Arts (fashion, graphic design and industrial design); and Media Arts.
 Folk & Traditional artists whose practice falls into one of the above categories are welcomed to apply.

 See the grant guidelines for the application questions, review process and more information.
+The application opens approximately five weeks before the published deadline.
 Applicants may contact the program manager to discuss their opportunity or application prior to the deadline.